Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 The below table identifies the valid values of `cardHolderNameResponse`.

 <!-- theme: info -->
-> Cardholder name response is only valid on American Express (AMEX) transactions.
+> Cardholder name response is only valid on American Express (AMEX) and Discover transactions.

 | Value | Description |
 | ------- | ------- |